Robust Bayesian Optimisation with Unbounded Corruptions: Introduction

 To address this, a significant body of work has focused on robust BO, and largely divides into three sub-streams of work.
 The first of these addresses robustness against GP model misspecification: the true underlying function may not perfectly align with the assumptions of the GP model, and may lie outside the assumed RKHS~\citep{bogunovicMisspecifiedGaussianProcess2021a,wangRegretBoundsMeta2018a}.
 A second direction are BO algorithms whose optima remain stable even under input perturbations~\citep{christiansonRobustExpectedImprovement2024, ullahNewAcquisitionFunction2021, bogunovicAdversariallyRobustOptimization2018a}.
 The last direction is geared towards dealing with observational noise, and is most closely related to what we shall do in the remainder.
 Here, the most common approach involves heavy-tailed models like Student-t processes \citep{shahStudenttProcessesAlternatives2014, jylanki2011robust}.
 Other ideas rely on bias trimming techniques from robust regression \citep{CHI2024111605} or min-max type formulations guarding against the worst case \citep{tay2022efficient}.
 While often effective for moderate deviations, these methods tend to struggle with severe contamination, often sacrifice the analytical tractability of a conjugate GP update, and generally do not provide regret bounds.

 Motivated by providing meaningful regret bounds for this third setting, several contributions have developed algorithms with guarantees under the additive corruption model \citep{bogunovicAdversariallyRobustOptimization2018a, guptaBetterAlgorithmsStochastic2019}.
 Originating in the stochastic bandit setting \citep{lykourisStochasticBanditsRobust2018a}, this line of work assumes that while the adversary may inject a corruption of size $c_t$ at each time step, the cumulative corruption is bounded by some known constant $C$ so that $\sum_{t=1}^T |c_t| \le C$.
 The resulting algorithms provide regret bounds which scale with the size of the total corruption budget $C$ \citep{kirschnerBiasRobustBayesianOptimization2021, bogunovicCorruptionTolerantGaussianProcess2020a, bogunovicRobustPhasedElimination2022d}.
 Though useful if this corruption model is a good description of reality, assuming $C$ to be known and finite is brittle when dealing with outliers in many real-world settings.
-Indeed, the additive corruption model cannot tolerate even a \textit{single} catastrophic event like Byzantine failures \citep{blanchardByzantineTolerantMachineLearning2017}.
+Indeed, a \textit{single} catastrophic corruption is enough to exhaust the corruption budget the existing algorithms assume.